-With very rare exception, names work better than initials.
+With few exceptions, names work better than initials.

 You’d think it’d be pretty obvious.
 But accounting firms curiously LOVE their initials.